What is a good rate of return on investment? How much should your stocks grow every year? Everything you need to know to

 Suppose you've invested $1000.
 In two years, you sell the investment for $1500 (great job!).
 You've made $500 in profit as an amazing 50% return.
 Take 15% of that away (don't forget the taxes you pay; $75 in long terms capital gains here), so you're left with $1475.
 That's a 47.5% return in two years.
 Not bad!
 Now account for two years of 3% inflation, and you end up with $1388.
 That 38.8% return after two years is still great, but it's a lot less than the $1500/50% you had when you started.

 The annual rate of return on an investment is the profit you make on that investment in a year.
-For every dollar you invest, how much profit do you make in a yearly period?
+For every dollar you invest, how much do you get every year in return?

 The simple way to calculate annual return is to look at a simple percentage.
 You invested $100 and made $3, so your return is $3/$100 or 3%.

 The complex-but-correct way to calculate this is to factor in inflation, fees, and taxes picture you face.
 Factor them in.
 Depending on your investment goal and timeline, you'd like to know what a hypothetical million dollars will buy you in 10, 20, or 40 years.

 A good annual return on stocks beats inflation and taxes and builds your wealth.

 Investment Returns Must Beat Inflation

 You know what taxes and fees are.
 What's inflation?